nikspyratos/toybox/README.md

 The longer we hold back from using these tools because of dependencies, the longer it will take for them to become viable.
 Stay vigilant of your app's memory usage, and submit PRs to your dependencies if you find leaks.

-Switching to using Octane is fairly simple.
+Switching to using Octane is fairly simple on your own server.
+I'm not sure how easy this is to do on Forge/Ploi and have them manage it properly, so it may be smarter to just provision a new server entirely.
 1. Follow the [setup instructions](laravel.com/docs/10.x/octane),
 2. Set up Octane to run as a service or with supervisor on your server.
 3. Replace the `reverse_proxy` line in your Caddyfile with `reverse_proxy 127.0.0.1:8000` (or whichever port you run it on).